JimDesu/basis-lang/spec.md

 \end{aligned}
 $$

+A `.scope` block (§3.17) reuses this boundary machinery without being a recovery context.
+Entry pushes a scope whose exit verb `scopepop` fires the scope's cleanup; the body runs as in the $\epsilon$-branch.
+A `.scope` carries no recovery spec, so the $\phi$-branch's `recover(...)` engagement is absent: an in-flight failure reaching the boundary is neither matched nor consumed — `scopepop` fires the scope's cleanup and the failure then propagates past, exactly as past a `%` group (§4.4).
+The cleanup `scopepop` performs is the frame-exit cleanup of R10—R11 applied at an inner boundary: the scope's `@`/`@!` hooks and the discharges of obligations still owned by its scope-local bindings fire in one reverse-registration order (§3.17, §10.6), and the scope-local storage is reclaimed. `scopepop` is a boundary verb, not an ordinary sibling; it is reached on both the success and failure paths, so the cleanup is not subject to failure-skip (R4).

 **R6 — Recovery engagement.** A `|`-with-spec block engages on a propagating failure whose message matches the spec:

 $$